Masked up? Here's how to succeed in a job interview

 This situation is new for everyone.
 Both of you may need to listen more carefully than usual to understand each other.
 So you need to be patient.
 If you have problems hearing the interviewer, let them know.
 You can even ask them to clarify a concept or to repeat an idea or a word if necessary.
 Since it will be more difficult to read any facial expressions, do not hesitate to ask questions.
 If you think that one of your answers was not clear enough, you can offer to explain it again or to give them more information, so there is no confusion.

 Preparing for an interview means knowing about the position you are applying for and the profile of the company, as well as being clear why you want the job.
 During the pandemic, it also means rehearsing your ability to carry on a conversation while wearing a mask and following the guidelines on social distancing during the interview.
-So get your parents, friends or partner to pretend to interview you and then to offer advice on how you can improve.
+So get your parents, friends, or partner to pretend to interview you and then offer advice on how you can improve.
 Recording a mock interview will help you to work out whether you can be heard clearly and whether your body language communicates your message well.

 Communication isn’t limited to what we say.
 Non-verbal communication counts too and this includes everything from the clothes we wear to the posture we adopt.
 It is even more important to take these elements into account when wearing a mask if we want to communicate effectively.